 Nevada Gambling Outlawed (1905 – 1929)

-Las Vegas was founded in 1905 and in 1906 the first hotel in Las Vegas was built.
+The City of Las Vegas was founded in 1905, and in 1906 the first hotel in downtown Las Vegas was built.
 It was originally named Hotel Nevada, but today it is known as the Golden Gate.
 (See my article about the Golden Gate Hotel here).

 The surrounding area known as Clark County was created in 1909.

-Not long after, the city was incorporated in 1911, Nevada State became the last state in the west to make gambling illegal.
+Not long after the city was incorporated in 1911, Nevada State became the last state in the west to make gambling illegal.
 It even made the common custom of flipping a coin for a drink illegal.
-Of course, taking a popular pastime and making it illegal just drives it underground.
+Of course, taking a popular pastime and making it illegal just drove it underground.

 Crime Bosses and Sin City (1930 – 1941)

-Mafia crime bosses and money men started developing the casinos and showgirl establishments to keep the workers happy and give them something to spend their pay on.
+Mafia crime bosses and moneymen started developing casinos and showgirl establishments to keep the workers happy and give them something to spend their pay on.

-Even though it was well known that criminal figures were behind many of these establishments, Las Vegas officials tried to maintain a respectable reputation for the city.
+Even though it was well known that crime figures were behind many of these establishments, Las Vegas officials tried to maintain a respectable reputation for the city.

 Because of this, the American government decided to build the town of Boulder City close to the dam for the workers.
 The town was federally controlled and therefore maintained a higher level of moral standards and a better reputation than Las Vegas (Read here to find out why Las Vegas is called Sin City).

 (Find out where you can still play coin-operated slot machines in Las Vegas in our article here).

-Soon casinos started popping up on Fremont Street (wikipedia).
-The street was the first paved street in Las Vegas and also had the first traffic signal installed in 1931.
+Soon casinos started popping up on Fremont Street downtown (Wikipedia).
+Fremont street was the first paved street in Las Vegas and also had the first traffic signal installed there in 1931.
 Las Vegas was well on its way to becoming the official gambling capital of the world.

-The feds did their best to keep the government dam workers away from Las Vegas but secret routes and smuggling developed to sneak the workers into Las Vegas anyway.
+The feds did their best to keep the government dam workers away from Las Vegas, but secret routes and smuggling were developed to sneak the workers into Las Vegas anyway.

-Even with some of the workers still finding their way into the city, businesses in Las Vegas were hurting due to the restriction of workers but in 1935 the hydroelectric dam was finally completed and the switch for electricity was turned on.
+Even with some of the workers still finding their way into the city, businesses in Las Vegas were hurting due to the official restriction of workers, but in 1935 the hydroelectric dam was finally completed, and the switch for electricity was turned on.
 Las Vegas would never be the same.

-The city of Las Vegas was the dam’s first electricity customer and the power flowed onto Fremont Street and so did the tourists.
-The downtown Fremont area became known as Glitter Gulch because of all the new bright lights powered from the abundant electricity of Hoover Dam (see our article about visiting Hoover Dam here).
+The city of Las Vegas was the dam’s first electricity customer, and the power flowed onto Fremont Street, and so did the tourists.
+The downtown Fremont area became known as Glitter Gulch because of all the new bright lights powered by the abundant electricity of Hoover Dam (see our article about visiting Hoover Dam here).

-Even though the dam workers left after construction was completed, Lake Mead and Hoover Dam itself became major tourism draws and it was soon evident that more hotels needed to be built to accommodate the high-class tourists that were beginning to arrive.
+Even though the dam workers left after construction was completed, Lake Mead and Hoover Dam themselves became major tourism draws, and it was soon evident that more hotels needed to be built to accommodate the high-class tourists that were beginning to arrive.

 Las Vegas During World War II (1941 – 1945)

-During World War II the U.S. Army moved into Las Vegas and developed a gunnery school for the Army Air Corps.
-The city deeded land over to the army in what would eventually be Nellis Air Force Base.
+During World War II, the U.S. Army moved into Las Vegas and developed a gunnery school for the Army Air Corps.
+The city deeded the land over to the army in what would eventually be Nellis Air Force Base.
 (Nellis Air Force Base website here).

-The military wasn’t happy about prostitution being legal within Las Vegas and eventually forced the city to move legal prostitution outside the city limits putting the red light district and Block 16 in particular out of business.
+The military wasn’t happy about prostitution being legal within Las Vegas and eventually forced the city to move legal prostitution outside the city limits putting the red light district and infamous Block 16, in particular, out of business.